How to Get 100 Google Reviews in 90 Days

 The worst thing you can do is argue with a bad review.
 It makes you look petty and unprofessional.

-Remember: future clients are reading your response.
+Negative reviews aren’t going away completely — no practice bats 1.000 — but how you respond shapes public perception more than the complaint itself.
+Future patients are reading your response.
 They want to see how you handle problems.
-Show them you’re reasonable, empathetic, and committed to client satisfaction.
+Show them you’re reasonable, empathetic, and committed to patient care.

 Even if the review is completely unfair, take the high road.
 Your composure speaks louder than the complaint.